-The course includes four evening classroom sessions and five Saturday field trips, participants will explore the forests, marshes, streams, and shorelines of state and county parks throughout Ocean County — hiking, kayaking, seining, photographing, and learning from experienced master naturalists, environmental educators, and field ecologists.
-After registering, you will receive a detailed schedule of session topics and locations for the field trips.
+The course includes four evening classroom sessions and five Saturday field trips.
+During field trips, participants explore the forests, marshes, streams, and shorelines of state and county parks throughout Ocean County — hiking, kayaking, seining, photographing, and learning from experienced master naturalists, environmental educators, and field ecologists.
+After registering, participants receive a detailed schedule of session topics and locations for the field trips.